hours1127/codes-for-arXiv-2208.07548-/README.md

 Files "function" and "simulation" simulate the dynamical process.

-If use the codes please cite the papaer aXiv: 2208.07548.
+If use the codes please cite the papaer arXiv: 2208.07548.